retegg/CryptWhisper/README.md

 Whe use te RSA algorithem to secure our conections
 ## Install
-Remove the keys and the user.json **IMPORTANT ONLY REMOVE THE FILES NOT THE DIRECTORIES** Modify the config.json as you plase.
+Remove the keys and the user.json **IMPORTANT ONLY REMOVE THE FILES NOT THE DIRECTORIES** Modify the config.json as you please.

 ## How to use
 1. run the main.py